nandan-mandaliya-05/Collection_Manipulator/README.md

 # 📈 Project Learning Outcomes

-By creating this project, I practised:
+Through this project, I practised:

 * 🐍 Python fundamentals
 * 📋 List manipulation
 * 📖 Dictionary manipulation
 * 🔢 Tuple usage
+* 🔤 String methods
-* 🔁 Loops
+* 🔁 For loops
+* 🔄 While loops
-* 🔀 Conditional logic
+* 🔀 Conditional statements
 * ⌨️ User input handling
 * 🧮 Basic calculations
 * 🗂️ Data organization
 * 🧠 Problem-solving
-* 🏗️ Menu-driven application design
+* 🏗️ Menu-driven application development

 ---

+# 📌 Key Learning Outcomes

+### 📋 Working With Lists

+Learned how to store and manipulate multiple student records and scores.

+### 📖 Working With Dictionaries

+Learned how to organize different pieces of information belonging to each student.

+### 🔢 Working With Tuples

+Practised storing Student ID and Date of Birth as tuple values.

+### 🔤 String Processing

+Practised using `split()` and `join()` for handling subject information.

+### 🧮 Data Processing

+Learned how to calculate total scores, averages, and grades from student data.

+### 🧠 Problem Solving

+Applied Python concepts to create a practical student management application.

+---

-# 🔮 Future Improvements
+# 🔮 Future Enhancements

 The project can be extended with additional features such as: